 The portion of your federal grants and loans you are entitled to receive is calculated on a percentage basis by comparing the total number of calendar days in the semester to the actual number of days you attended before you withdrew.

 For example, if you complete 25% of the semester, you earn 25% of the assistance you were originally scheduled to receive.
 Seventy five percent of your scheduled awards remain unearned and must be returned to the federal government.

-Once you have completed more than 60% of the semester, you have "earned" and are entitled to receive 100% (all) of your assistance.
+Once you have completed more than 60% of the semester, you have "earned" and are entitled to receive 100% (all) of your aid.
 [Note: Most federal financial aid is disbursed earlier than the 100% earned date.]

-If you have received your financial aid payments but then withdraw from the college (either officially or unofficially) before completing 60% of the semester, you will have to repay the unearned portion of your awards.
+If you have received your financial aid payments but then withdraw from the college (either officially or unofficially) before completing more than 60% of the semester, you will have to repay the unearned portion of your awards.

 Your withdrawal date is determined by the college as either (1) the date you began the college’s withdrawal process or the date you officially notified the Registrar of your intent to withdraw; (2) the midpoint of the semester (if you withdraw without notifying the college); or (3) your last date of attendance at an academically-related activity as documented by the college.

 If you receive excess funds that must be returned to the government, the college shares with you the responsibility of returning those excess funds.
 The college’s portion of the excess funds to be returned equals the lesser of (a) the entire amount of the excess funds, or (b) your total tuition and fee charges multiplied by the percentage of unearned funds.